NotsoanoNimus/OrchidOS_x86/docs/SHELL_MODE.md

 Arg1 is the physical address to start the hexdump from.
 Arg2 is the length of the dump in hex.
 This is always 16-byte-aligned (meaning rounded to the nearest 0x10).

-### SYS
-Tell the user information about the system they're running on.

 ### REBOOT
 Reboot the system by forcing a null IDT and calling a software interruption.
 This command is safeguarded by the parser, which only forces a reboot after the command is entered twice, <em>consecutively</em>.

+### SHUTDOWN
+Shutdown the system by using ACPI.
+Error-checks to make sure ACPI is enabled before trying a port output to PM1a.
+Just like *REBOOT*, this command is also protected by the same parser safeguard.

+### SYS
+Tell the user information about the system they're running on.